PersonalDataPipeline/pdpl-cli/src/apis/reddit/README.md

 5. Go to [localhost:8888](http://localhost:8888) in a browser.
 Click the link and follow the instructions to get a refresh token with the correct scopes.
 If there is a problem with the process, check any displayed error messages or the Node console for how to proceed.

+## Notes on data returned

+For [listing endpoints](https://www.reddit.com/dev/api/oauth#listings) like comments and submitted, there are a number of fields that are filtered out because they are either fuzzed (intensionally return changing data) or change rapidly.
+See the `transformResponseData` method in the [API handler](https://github.com/PersonalDataPipeline/pdpl-cli/blob/main/src/apis/reddit/index.ts) to see what fields are removed.

 ## Resources